Teotihuacan Mexico: Magical Town and Pyramids

 Visit the Ex Convent of San Juan Bautista

 The open chapel has segmental arches supported by Doric columns.
-In the complex’s interior, the pulpit carved in noble wood and the old baptismal font stand out.
+The pulpit carved in noble wood and the old baptismal font stand out in the complex’s interior.

 Where are the Cactus Garden and the Animal Kingdom Park?